sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

     * inplace option
    * vacuum
    * clear queries
- * ImmutableDatabase class
+ * !ImmutableDatabase class
-  * idea - a different class for databases that are included with sage, to avoid issues relating to stupid people accidentally fucking up an important database in a public setting
+  * idea - a different class for databases that are included with sage, to avoid issues relating to stupid people accidentally fucking up an important database in a public setting (if possible)
   * god damn cheeky -- have database class extend immutable database! although a database won't technically be an immutable database to a person, it is a good way to do this, since we can add on the property 'mutable', as well as all the modification functions

 ----------------------------------------------------------------------